Top 10 Library Tips

 3 - Find your way around the building

 The main Library is on 12 floors so to begin with you might find our floor plans useful.
 There are A-Z lists of subjects and services beside the lifts and stairs to help you find your way.
-Have a look at our information on floor plans and zoning.
-There are also floorplans for each of our Branch Libraries.

 4 - Finding books and journal articles you need

 To borrow, renew and return books, use the Self-Service Kiosks on Level 2 and throughout the building.
 Staff on level 2 can help you with any enquiries you have about the items you have borrowed.
 Remember, if you don't return your items on time, you can incur fines and charges.